 Zappula said about 95 percent of the people he's spoken to are interested in having the issue as a ballot item.

-Both Zappula and town officials agree that funds from the state could be used to help pay down the $108,000 in yearly expenses the town is paying as a result on a $1.2 million judgment -- the result of interest accumulation racked up after a
+Both Zappula and town officials agree that funds from the state could be used to help pay down the $108,000 in yearly expenses the town is paying as a result on a $1.2 million judgment -- the result of interest accumulation racked up after a $500,000 ruling against the town for taking a 10-acre plot of land by eminent domain more than a decade ago.

 In the past, Water Commissioner Francis Waterman has argued in favor of keeping the land.
 He said Monday that he and the Water Department are still "working diligently" to lay out a plan to see the land developed with green wind turbine technology.